oracle/oci-ansible-modules/docs/modules/oci_instance_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The private IP to assign to the VNIC.
 Must be an available IP address within the subnet&#x27;s CIDR.
 If you don&#x27;t specify a value, Oracle automatically assigns a private IP address from the subnet.
-This is the VNIC&#x27;s primary private IP address.</div>
+This is the VNIC&#x27;s primary private IP address.
+Note this field will be used on initial create but will not be considered when determining whether to match an existing resource or create a new one.</div>
                                                         </td>
             </tr>
                                 <tr>